 Economic Considerations Related to Compliance: Background

-The incorporation of Biological Objectives will result in costs associated with compliance under existing regulatory programs.
+The incorporation of the Stream Biological Objective will result in costs associated with compliance under existing regulatory programs.
 Costs associated with compliance include the cost of conducting biological assessment monitoring and assessment, costs associated with permit/discharge modification(s), and costs of restoration activities associated with restoring degraded biological conditions.
 These are discussed below.

 Economic Considerations Related to Compliance Monitoring

-The incorporation of Biological Objectives will result in costs associated with compliance under existing regulatory programs to assess whether Biological Objectives are affected by or potentially affected by a discharge or proposed discharge of waste.
-Monitoring and assessment are a critical component of compliance with Biological Objectives.
+The incorporation of the Stream Biological Objective will result in costs associated with compliance under existing regulatory programs to assess whether the Stream Biological Objective is affected by or potentially affected by a discharge or proposed discharge of waste.
+Monitoring and assessment are a critical component of compliance with the Stream Biological Objective.

 Compliance monitoring for regulatory purposes is described in detail in Section 5 of the Staff Report.
 In the San Diego Region, most individual permits (e.g., Waste Discharge Requirements for surface waters, Clean Water Act Section 401 Certifications) currently require receiving water monitoring that includes some form of biological assessment.
 This includes conducting bioassessment for discharges to perennial and seasonal streams.
-For existing permits with bioassessment monitoring, there may be minimal costs associated with updating methods to insure consistency with most recently approved State of California Standard Operating Procedures (SOPs) and reporting requirements where needed.
-Updating to the most recent state and federal methods standards is not atypical and most often occurs during permit renewal.
+For existing permits with bioassessment monitoring, there may be minimal costs associated with updating methods to ensure consistency with most recently approved State SOPs and reporting requirements where needed.
+Updating to the most recent State and federal methods standards is not atypical and most often occurs during permit renewal.

 For permits that currently do not require bioassessment the cost of compliance monitoring will be increased.
+There may be minimal costs associated with determinations of Stream Biological Objective applicability, although those are expected to be mitigated through the use of readily available, existing data.
+Many existing resources are available to identify excluded waterbodies and streambed segments.
+Landscape level tools are available from agencies that identify waterbodies and streambed segments at various resolutions.
+Segment-specific confirmation of exclusion can be done using site specific information, such as agency reports and determinations, sampling records, flow gauge data, aerial photography, mapping, wetland delineations, site inspections, as-built plans, stream flow modeling, and actual field confirmation site visits.

-As an example, for fiscal year 2016-2017 the State of California SWAMP pays $4,305/site for sampling and taxonomic analysis at targeted sites according to the most recent State of California bioassessment SOP for collecting benthic macroinvertebrates and algae.
+Where the Stream Biological Objective applies, the cost of compliance monitoring is expected to increase.
+As an example, for fiscal year 2016-2017 the State SWAMP pays $4,305/site for sampling and taxonomic analysis at targeted sites according to the most recent State bioassessment SOP for collecting benthic macroinvertebrates and algae.
 Conducting CRAM adds $1,702 per site, bringing the cost to $6,007.
 The number and frequency of samples required is dependent on the scope and magnitude of the discharge, which can also vary spatially and temporally as described in Section 5 of the Staff Report.
 Compliance monitoring costs for some discharges may be economized by participation in regional monitoring efforts where applicable and authorized by the San Diego Water Board.
 However, depending on the discharger, in some cases conducting bioassessment monitoring may reduce the need for chemistry monitoring, thus potentially offsetting increased the cost.